 About the Book

-The goal of this technique book is to encourage saxophonists to learn this technique and to encourage composers to write for it.
-Quarter tonality presents new melodic and harmonic possibilities that can bring previously unexplored textures, colors, and atmospheres to music.
+The goal of this book is to encourage saxophonists to learn this technique and to encourage saxophone composers to write for it.
+Quarter tonality presents new melodic and harmonic possibilities that can bring about previously unexplored textures, colors, and atmospheres to music.

-Join the Mailling List
+Join the Mailing List

 If you would like to receive occasional updates on Quarter Tone Technique for Saxophone, including new quarter tone pieces and videos, feel free to sign up for the mailing list.